W01fh4cker/ScreenConnect-AuthBypass-RCE/README.md

 # Bug?NO!

-If you encounter the following situation, it means that the goal cannot be achieved by RCE through this script.
+When you encounter the following situation, it indicates that the site cannot be RCE through this script.

 ![](https://github.com/W01fh4cker/ScreenConnect-AuthBypass-RCE/assets/101872898/422f1228-d913-4296-9eea-9e0685489ad9)